Father of four, husband of one, and 5th-grade teacher to many. I love reading, learning new things, playing games, working around the house.

 Using the 1/8" audio out, if you have one, will be easy, as you simply put the male end of the PC speakers into the female 1/8" audio out.
 If you do not have a 1/8" audio out on your TV, then it is only slightly more complicated.
 Follow the instructions below if you have a red/white audio out.

-In the event your TV does NOT have an audio out, you may find something that looks like the red and white audio outs (the red and white from RCA cables for left and right audio).
-See picture at right.
+In the event your TV does not have an audio out, you may find something that looks like the red and white audio outs (the red and white from RCA cables for left and right audio).
+See picture above.

 There are two ways that you can get your 1/8" PC speaker jack to hook up to a red/white audio-out, both of which ultimately are the same thing.